FridaWikell/greenthumb-front/README.md

 ![Screenshot of Lighthouse test for desktop](doc/lighthouse-desktop.webp)

-The test för desktop resulted in 92 in performance and 100 in accessibility.
+The test for desktop resulted in 92 in performance and 100 in accessibility.

 **Mobile**

 ![Screenshot of Lighthouse for mobile](doc/lighthouse-mobile.webp)

-The test for mobile resulted in 48 in performance and 100 in accessibility.
+The test for mobile devices resulted in 48 in performance and 100 in accessibility.
 The low result in performance were mainly due to the JavaScript.
 The two main things slowing the page down were "Largest Contentful Paint element" and "Minimize main-thread work".
-The largest contentful pain element was render delay the biggest part.
-To improve the speed all JavaScript code were looked through to see if any code were unnessecary or in big chunks.
+In the largest contentful paint element, render delay was the biggest part.
+To improve the performance, all JavaScript code were looked through to see if any code were unnessecary or in big chunks.
 The finished code resulted in 48.
 Another reason to the low performance score could be a slow server where the code is performed from.

 ### Wave Webaim - accessibility testing